Gromov-Witten Theory of Complete Intersections via Nodal Invariants: Introduction

-By lifting the algorithm described in \S \ref{sec_intro_algorithm} to the level of Gromov--Witten classes and using the very recent result of Hu \cite{hu2021computing} showing that the big quantum cohomology of even dimensional complete intersections of two quadrics of dimension at least $4$ is generically semisimple, we are able to add a fundamentally new family to this list.
+By lifting the algorithm described in \S \ref{sec_intro_algorithm} to the level of Gromov--Witten classes, we are able to add a fundamentally new family to this list.

-\begin{theorem}[=Theorem \ref{thm_tautological}] Let $X$ be a smooth complete intersection in projective space.
-Then, the Gromov--Witten classes of $X$ are tautological. \end{theorem}

-We also obtain a slightly different proof using nodal Gromov--Witten theory of the result of Janda \cite{Janda} for curves: by degeneration, the study of a genus $g$ curve can be reduced to the study of a genus $1$ curve, which is a cubic curve in $\PP^2$ and for which Theorem \ref{thm_intro_tautological} applies (see Remark \ref{rem_tautological_curves}).
+\begin{citedthm} Let $X$ be a smooth complete intersection in projective space.
+Then, the Gromov--Witten classes of $X$ are tautological. \end{citedthm} We also obtain a slightly different proof using nodal Gromov--Witten theory of the result of Janda \cite{Janda} for curves: by degeneration, the study of a genus $g$ curve can be reduced to the study of a genus $1$ curve, which is a cubic curve in $\PP^2$ and for which Theorem \ref{thm_intro_tautological} applies (see Remark \ref{rem_tautological_curves}).

 More generally, the methods of this paper can be applied to the study of the Gromov--Witten theory of varieties $X$ which vary in families with good degenerations and large monodromy.
+A natural question is to consider complete intersections in toric varieties and homogeneous spaces.
+Further results along these lines will be presented in \cite{ABPZ2}.